 Do you like oatmeal cookies?
 I am actually a huge fan of Swedish Havreflarn aka.
 Swedish Oatmeal Cookies.
-I have to admit that I have some problems with the name – nonetheless very delicious ;) Super simple cookies you can snack between meals or in my case use them for no-bake cakes as a base.
-The only problem I have with these cookies – everything you can buy in supermarkets (or at IKEA) is loaded with sugar.
+I have to admit that I have some problems with the name – nonetheless very delicious.
+Super simple cookies you can snack on between meals or in my case use them for no-bake cakes as a base.
+The only issue I have with these cookies – everything you can buy in supermarkets (or at IKEA) is loaded with sugar.
 That’s how they are normally done… but that does not mean you can’t make them sugar-free.
-Like these sugar-free fellas here ;P
+Like these sugar-free fellas here.

 You might not know it, but I have hundreds of cookie recipes here on the blog.
-I am doing my Cookie Friday for several years already and each Friday there is a new cookie recipe joining the almost endless list of cookies ;) Many of them – I have to admit – are quite full of sugar, because they are typical American cookies.
+I have been doing my Cookie Friday for several years already and each Friday there is a new cookie recipe joining the almost endless list of cookies.
+Many of them – I have to admit – are quite full of sugar, because they are typical American cookies.
 I love those cookies and that’s why I started my Cookie Friday initially.
-During the last two years, many of the new cookie recipes tend to be made with less or no sugar at all.
-So if you are browsing through the cookie section here, you will find both – sugar-loaded stuff and sugar-free cookies ;)
+During the past two years, many of the new cookie recipes tend to be made with less or no sugar at all.
+So if you are browsing through the cookie section here, you will find both – sugar-loaded stuff and sugar-free cookies.

-Well… today I got a mother sugar-free cookie recipe for the list.
+Well… today I got another sugar-free cookie recipe for the list.
 Instead of regular sugar, I used Xylitol to sweeten the cookies.
-I know not everybody likes to use that kind of sugar replacement, but it actually works well in bakes and you can be sure your blood sugar level is not rising too much when you eat cookies baked with xylitol instead of sugar.
+I know that not everybody likes to use that kind of sugar replacement.
+But it actually works well in bakes and you can be sure your blood sugar level is not rising too much when you eat cookies baked with xylitol instead of sugar.
 Very important for me as a diabetic.

-On the other hand, though… xylitol or erythritol are both not “unproblematic”.
-If you eat too much of it you can end up with an upset stomach or “the runnings” ;) Don’t worry – my recipes are all safe and you should not get any problems if you eat a “normal” portion of the baked goods.
+On the other hand, though… xylitol or erythritol are both not »unproblematic«.
+If you eat too much of it you can end up with an upset stomach or »the runnings«.
+Don’t worry – my recipes are all safe and you should not get any problems if you eat a »normal« portion of the baked goods.
 Means one slice of cake or one large cookie at a time.
-In the case of these cookies here you could actually eat half of the cookies you get with the recipe and would not experience any problems due to the xylitol used.
+In the case of these cookies here you could actually eat half of the cookies you get with the recipe and would not experience any issues due to the xylitol used.
 That does not mean I encourage you to eat half of the batch of cookies here alone.
-Sharing is always the best option ;)
+Sharing is always the best option.

 Anyway.
 The cookies are really simple.
 Some would say boring.
 But to be honest – along with a cup of tea or coffee a really nice snack.
-Well, at least for me ;P And as I mentioned already… these cookies are perfect if you want to make no-bake cheesecakes, for example.
-If you want to cut back on sugar, you can use these sugar-free cookies as a replacement for regular storebought biscuit (sugar) cookies and create delicious (low-sugar or sugar-free) cheesecakes.
-Just saying ;)
+Well, at least for me.
+And as I mentioned already… these cookies are perfect if you want to make no-bake cheesecakes, for example.
+If you would like to cut back on sugar, you can use these sugar-free cookies as a replacement for regular storebought biscuit (sugar) cookies and create delicious (low-sugar or sugar-free) cheesecakes.
+Just saying.

 INGREDIENTS / ZUTATEN